-3. Grasp the power cartridge with your hand.
-With a gentle side to side motion, pull it free from the gun handle (7).
-Then pull the power cartridge straight out of the handle.
+- 3. Grasp the power supply (18) with your hand.
+With a gentle side to side motion, pull the power supply free from the gun handle (7), then pull it straight out.
+See Fig. 18. - 4.
+Inspect the power supply for any physical damage.
+Check the power supply electrical resistance as instructed on page 21.
+If needed, replace the power supply.